 ‘A little ol’ truck driver from Fairbanks’

 Hinkes has five first-place finishes and was once named Grand Champion at the state truck driving championships.
-At Nationals, he’s been named on a list of top-10 drivers in the country.
+At the Championship, he’s been named on a list of top-10 drivers in the country.
 Drivers are tested not only on physical skills but also on their execution of pre-trip safety measures and their general knowledge of driving rules and regulations via a written test.

 “I’m also very proud of my lifetime accident-free driving record,” he said.